-Children and babies who are unable to lie still or who may be frightened by the noise and confined space are usually given sedation to enable them to sleep during the procedure.
+Children and babies who are unable to lie still are usually given sedation to enable them to sleep during the procedure.
 Sedation can also be given to older children who have medical or behavioral conditions which prevent them from being able to stay still.
 They will either be prescribed 'single' drug sedation using Chloral Hydrate or 'dual' sedation with two drugs: Chloral Hydrate and Alimemazine.
 Both are routinely given by mouth, although sometimes the Chloral Hydrate may be given by the rectum (PR).
 Our current success rate for this kind of sedation is 95%.